elixir-bridge/elixir-bridge.github.io/03_Chatter/01-creating-a-chat-app.markdown

 This for pubsub but for the web.
 Clients subscribe to something that they want to know about, and when an event happens it is rebroadcast to all the clients

-> Publish–subscribe or 'pubsub` is a messaging pattern where senders of messages, called publishers, do not program the messages to be sent directly to specific receivers, called subscribers, but instead characterize published messages into classes without knowledge of which subscribers.
+> Publish–subscribe or "pubsub" is a messaging pattern where senders of messages, called publishers, do not program the messages to be sent directly to specific receivers, called subscribers, but instead characterize published messages into classes without knowledge of which subscribers.
 Similarly, subscribers express interest in one or more classes and only receive messages that are of interest, without knowledge of which publishers.
 -wikipedia (https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern)[https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern]

 In our app, the clients are both the publishers and the subscribers.
 You publish a message when you want to say something, and you're also subscribed, listening for messages from anyone else in the channel.

 The handle_in method is fired every time a new incoming message is received on the socket, which broadcasts that message to all other open sockets.
 When you send a message to the chatroom, the chatroom(our channel) sends it back to you and to everyone else in the channel

-#TODO page break
+#TODO page breaks

 Handling the connections on Client-side